MicrosoftDocs/win32/desktop-src/Controls/tdn-expando-button-clicked.md

 ---
 title: TDN\_EXPANDO\_BUTTON\_CLICKED notification code
-description: Sent by the task dialog when the user clicks on the dialog's expando button.
-This notification is received only through the task dialog callback function, which can be registered using the TaskDialogIndirect method. ms.assetid: '15e2a9d0-9986-4fb1-a15e-dd4839e45146'
+description: Sent by the task dialog when the user clicks on the dialogs expando button.
+This notification is received only through the task dialog callback function, which can be registered using the TaskDialogIndirect method. ms.assetid: 15e2a9d0-9986-4fb1-a15e-dd4839e45146
+keywords:
-keywords: ["TDN_EXPANDO_BUTTON_CLICKED notification code Windows Controls"]
+- TDN_EXPANDO_BUTTON_CLICKED notification code Windows Controls
 topic_type:
 - apiref
 api_name: